The Process of Creating a Bronze Sculpture

 It is cast bronze, the original was clay.

-The following are some photos that show the creation of "happy dance".
+The following photos show the process of the creation of "happy dance".

-First, Paula was contacted by the family who was interested in having
+Paula was contacted by a family who was interested in having

 a sculpture made for them.
-Together they discussed the ideas for the piece.
+Together they discussed ideas for the piece.

-They were looking for it to represent their two lively children,
+They wanted the sculpture to represent their two lively children.

-and being familiar with Zima's work, were not looking for a realistic
+Familiar with Zima's work, they were not looking for a realistic rendition.

-rendition.
-They sent photos of the kids, along with descriptions of their ways
+They sent photos of the kids, along with descriptions of their natures.

-of being.
-From this information, Paula came up with several sketches for
+From this information, Paula came up with several sketches

-them to choose from.
-They picked the one they all liked the best,
+to choose from.
+They picked the one the family liked the best,

-and with a few suggestions, we got started.
+and with a few suggestions, the project was started.

 These next two photos show the maquette, which measures